exd1604/backend/README.md

 SAUCES
 ------
 Http Address: http://localhost:3000/api/sauces/
+Sauce routes are only available for users logged in.
+So you need to login first and get a signed token for you user to require sauces otherwise you'll get an error returned for any sauce route.
 All sauce routes require the authentication token to be entered in the headers tab.
 Key is: Authorization
 Value is: Bearer Token value returned to you when you logged in.
 Sample token:
-Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOiI2M2I3YWUxYTFlM2UyZDNjYmEzMDkxNTciLCJpYXQiOjE2NzI5ODU3MTksImV4cCI6MTY3MzA3MjExOX0.itIcn9kQvuGxy6PWv30hDx_It6uCN26qzWNQxkTzNJg
+Bearer Header.Payload.Signature
+Token is returned when you login the app.
 Create a sauce:
 ---------------
 Route:
 Method: post
 Body:
 Form Data
-sauce: {"name":"Nouvelle sauce","manufacturer":"Maille Maille","description":"momomomo","mainPepper":"red","heat":3,"userId":"63ac0c53178b146320974af0"}
+sauce: {"name":"Nouvelle sauce","manufacturer":"Maille Maille","description":"momomomo","mainPepper":"red","heat":3,"userId":"MongoDB userid"}
 image: file

 Amend a sauce: (With an image File)
 -----------------------------------
-Route: :id
+Route: :id - (:id - Sauce mongodb id that you need to enter in the params tab)
 Method: put
 Body:
 Form Data (Similar to sauce creation)
-sauce: {"name":"Amended name","manufacturer":"Changed manufacturer","description":"Amended description","mainPepper":"Blue","heat":5,"userId":"63b6a316a26f67ece814f293"}
+sauce: {"name":"Amended name","manufacturer":"Changed manufacturer","description":"Amended description","mainPepper":"Blue","heat":5,"userId":"MongoDB userid"}
 image: file

 Amend a sauce: (Without image File)
 -----------------------------------
-Route: :id
+Route: :id - (:id - Sauce mongodb id that you need to enter in the params tab)
 Method: put
 Body: JSON
 {